Tag Archive for: risk management

 percentage chart

-RELATED: Unlocking The Power of Live Traceability with Jama Connect®
+RELATED: Unlocking The Power of Live Traceability with Jama Connect

 A core theorem of Systems Engineering is that maintaining high requirement traceability from the start of a project reduces the risk of late requirements and negative product outcomes.
 With our project dataset we can now test this theorem empirically.
-We define traceability as a measure of a project’s ‘expected’ traceability that has actually been established and calculate the Traceability Score as follows:(1)
+We define traceability as a measure of a project’s ‘expected’ traceability that has actually been established and calculate the Trace Score as follows:(1)

 established over expected